horstoeko/laravelextendedcommand/README.md

 An extension for Laravel's console command class

 This class uses validation for the options.
 You can define which and how the options are validated.
-For this the laravels validation Facade is used
+For this the Laravel's Validation Facade is used

 ## Installation